nkraghav/vl-related-posts-by-taxonomy/README.md

 * **ShortCode**: WRP will start displaying related posts on your site and feed to the place where you will add the ShortCode when you activate the plugin and assign the post types tp display.
 * **Custom Template**: You can define your own custom template in the settings page to customize the related posts sections.
-* **Custom Tags**: You can define your own custom ta tags on basis of which related posts section will be populated.
+* **Custom Tags**: You can define your own custom vrp tags on basis of which related posts section will be populated.
 * **Widgets**: Add related posts to widgetized area of your theme.
 Lots of options available
 * **Shortcode**: Use `[add_vrp_related_posts]` to display the related posts section anywhere you want in the post content
     * Supports for custom description length on specific page by using (`description_length`) attribute.